eBook Relocation Resources

 Trends Reshape Relocation Strategy in 2021

 Corporate relocation strategies have evolved in response to the lingering global pandemic.
-A new study from IMPACT Group has produced several insights useful for planning and plotting your corporate mobility strategy.
+A new study from IMPACT Group has produced several insights useful for planning and plotting your relocation strategy.

 Data to Help Reshape Your Relocation Strategy

 Here are some of the study’s highlights:

 Top Two Mobility Concerns – Out of six mobility-related issues, respondents ranked “Legal and Compliance issues” as No. 1 and “Filling Positions / Getting People to Move” as No. 2.

 Dual-Career Couples – More than a third of participants say it’s become increasingly difficult to attract dual-career couples to relocate because they fear one spouse will lose career momentum or suffer job loss.